 Start artichoke seeds indoors early in the season, sowing several seeds in small pots 8-10 weeks before you want to transplant them outside.
 An alternative is to purchase artichoke transplants from a garden center or vegetable plant catalog.

 To decide how many artichoke plants to start, consider a typical harvest is about 3-5 artichokes per plant.
 You’ll need a large, sunny space in the garden because plants can grow to 3-5 feet wide and just as tall.
+They can do well in raised beds, but being mindful of how much space they require is important.

 Add a thick layer of organic mulch, like untreated grass clippings or straw, to prevent weeds from sprouting.

-Requirements for growing artichokes
+Requirements for Growing Artichokes

 Cultivate the soil deeply so plants can spread their roots, and amend the soil with compost or other organic matter to build a rich, fertile loam that’s well-drained.
 Artichoke plants don’t grow well in heavy soils, like clay, or soils that drain slowly.
 Plants won’t grow well in water-logged soils.

-Water and fertilizer requirements
+Water and Fertilizer Requirements

 Because artichokes are heavy nitrogen feeders, make sure to keep up with fertilizer throughout the growing season.
 It’s important for plants to get regular, deep watering, especially when flower buds are forming.